 iCafe Sip a coffee and munch on a pastry while you check your emails on superfast internet connections.
 There is wi-fi too.
 It's actually a very good cafe in its own right.
 There are other branches, including one on Sauchiehall St.

 Yeeha Internet Cafe Upstairs location in the heart of the city.

 ATMs (cashpoints) widely available.
-Credit cards accepted in most (but not all) places, sometimes with a minimum spend or surcharge.
+Credit cards are accepted in most (but not all) places, sometimes with a minimum spend or surcharge.

 - Hotels One pound per bag is standard; gratuity for cleaning staff optional.

 - Pubs Not expected.